Hevander27/Correlation-One/README.md

 |**geo\_place\_name**|STRING|UHF 34 Neighborhood name|
 |**mean\_benzene**|Float|Average yearly concentration of benzene in the air|

-Dataset:formaldehyde\_42 Contains data about the average concentration of formal dehyde in the air.The data is categorized by UHF42 neighborhood for years 2005 and 2011.There are 84 rows and 3 columns.
+Dataset:formaldehyde\_42 Contains data about the average concentration of formal dehyde in the air.The data is categorized by UHF42 neighborhood for years 2005 and 2011.

+There are 84 rows and 3 columns.

 https://data.cityofnewyork.us/Environment/Air-Quality/fyf4-hrcu